SwetaP18/task-management-system/README.md

 ### First setup the database

 - Create a new database with name task_management_system
-- You can configure the DB name and user credentials as required from /resources/application.properties file
+- You can configure the database name and user credentials as required from /resources/application.properties file

 Go to the project directory